Satisfy your craving for Mexican food in minutes. This easy homemade enchilada sauce recipe is full of the authentic flavors you love.

 - ½ teaspoon garlic powder

-- 3 cups water
+- 3 cups water - divided

-- 1 (8-ounce) can tomato sauce
+- 1 cup tomato sauce

 - Combine the dry ingredients in a small bowl.
 Stir in 1 tablespoon of the water at a time until you form a paste.

 - Scoop the paste into a sauce pot and whisk in the remaining water.
-Cook over medium-high heat, stirring constantly, until slightly thickened.
+Cook over medium-high heat, stirring constantly until slightly thickened.

 - Add tomato sauce, reduce heat and simmer 10 minutes, stirring occasionally.
 Adjust seasonings to taste then pour directly onto enchiladas before baking.